Insurance, Strata and Private

 While a valuation must be legally undertaken every five years, many of our clients engage us to do a valuation after three years as a preferred risk management strategy preventing under-insuring.

-McLennan Steege Smith & Associates is proud of the fact that much of our business is built on repeat clients and referrals.
+McLennan Steege Smith is proud of the fact that much of our business is built on repeat clients and referrals.
 We are trusted by our clients to accurately assess an insurance valuation in order to reduce the risk of financial and property loss.

 Every one of our highly qualified team is a Certified Practicing Valuer and a member of the Australian Property Institute (API).